Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 - The NVT provides a **noisy but fast** indicator
 - The RVT provides a **slower but high conviction** indicator

 One of the key strengths of the RVT signal over the NVT is that the Realised Price itself is an on-chain native metric.
-As such, there is a relationshuip between the RVT and the Realised Cap that is native to the chain and not replicated by teh NVT and Market price.
-It is likely that the RVT will retain signal relevance longer than the NVT for this reason.
+As such, there is a relationship between the RVT and the Realised Cap that is native to the chain which is not replicated by the NVT and Market price.
+As a result, it is likely that the RVT will retain signal relevance longer than the NVT and may act as a tool for calibrating fractals over time.

 ![Comparison between NVT and RVT Ratio](images/06_compare_nvt_rvt.png)